Backpacking Around The World Alone For 6 Months In 2004

-I’d just got knocked back from Oxford University and felt the whole thing was unfair.
+I’d just gotten knocked back from Oxford University and felt the whole thing was unfair.

-The main area I’d fallen down on was the Songs of Experience section of William Blake’s poetry.
-He was a master poet and I’d learnt extensively about his Songs of Innocence during the school term.
+The main area I’d fallen on was the Songs of Experience section of William Blake’s poetry.
+He was a master poet, and I’d learnt extensively about his Songs of Innocence during the school term.

-All in all, having not gotten into the university I expected to, I decided I would reapply next year and in the interim take a gap year.
+All in all, having not gotten into the university I expected to, I decided I would reapply next year and, in the winter, take a gap year.

-In this letter, I’d like to focus on the events leading up to my actually departing rather than the adventure itself.
+In this letter, I’d like to focus on the events leading up to my actual departure rather than the adventure itself.

-On my decision to take a gap year, so I could reapply – my parents responded in shock and horror.
-I could still go to King’s College London or Queen Mary’s where I had been accepted and they were perfectly good universities.
+I decided to take a gap year so I could reapply, and my parents responded in shock and horror.
+I could still go to King’s College London or Queen Mary’s, where I had been accepted, and they were perfectly good universities.

-Whilst these decisions were being made I also reached out to my cousin Shiva whom I had gotten close to during my teens, as I played for his same football team on and off in spite of being two years younger than him.
+Whilst these decisions were being made, I also reached out to my cousin Shiva, whom I had gotten close to during my teens, as I played for his football team on and off despite being two years younger than him.

 ‘What do people normally do during a gap year?’